clemoni/travel-app/README.md

 It is also using handlebars to render HTML.

-This project has been build wiht the functional-programming in mind.
+This project has been built with functional-programming in mind.

 The code below is an example of one of its application: